Recover Deleted Screenshots on Windows & Android

 Data recovery software is software that specializes in the recovery of lost or deleted data.
 Both Windows and Android offer a wide range of recovery options.
 Below we’ll touch on different ways you can make use of data recovery software to recover screenshots from Windows and Android devices.

 3. Click on Search for lost data.
 Disk Drill will start scanning this particular drive for any recoverable files.
-Disk Drill Step 3
+This scan may take some time on larger storage devices.Scanning the selected drive.

 Just like Windows, there are numerous recovery solutions available for Android.
 Today, we’re going to take a look at two ways to recover screenshots from an Android device.
 You can either scan the device from your computer by plugging it in, or you can attempt recovery from the device directly.
 Let’s take a look at both methods.